Nikolai Baibakov: Biography

 Born in Sabunchu, near Baku, Baibakov finished secondary school in 1928 and entered the Azerbaijan Oil and Chemistry Institute, from which he graduated in 1931 as a mining engineer, and worked for the oil industry in Azerbaijan.
 In 1935, he was drafted into the armed forces, in the Far East.
 After completing his military service, in January 1937, he returned to Azerbaijan and received rapid promotion during the Great Purge.
-After a few months, he was appointed chief of the oilfield production department in Azerbaijan, then in January 1938, was transferred to Kuibyshev (Samara) as head of the association for oil production in east Russia.
+After a few months, he was appointed chief of the oilfield production department in Azerbaijan, then in January 1938, he was transferred to Kuibyshev (Samara) as head of the association for oil production in east Russia.
 In 1940-44, he was Deputy People's Commissar for Oil under Lazar Kaganovich.

 In 1941-42, Baibakov was responsible for evacuating oil industry facilities from Baku, Kuban and the North Caucasus to the eastern regions during the Nazi invasion.
-He was in Tuapse just before it was overrun by the Germans, and it was reported that he had been killed, though he had escaped through woods, under heavy fire.
+He was in Tuapse just before it was overrun by the Germans, and it was reported that he had been killed, though he had escaped through the woods, under heavy fire.

 Baibakov was appointed to the Narkomat as People's Commissar for Oil, in November 1944.
-In 1948-68, he was Minister for Oil in the South and Western Regions. in 1948-55, he was USSR Minister of Oil Industry.
+In 1948-68, he was Minister for Oil in the South and Western Regions.
+In 1948-55, he was the USSR Minister of Oil Industry.
 He was a member of the Central Committee of the Communist Party of the Soviet Union, 1952-61.

-In May 1955, USSR State Planning Committee, commonly known as Gosplan, was divided into two. and Baibakov was appointed chairman of the part responsible for long term planning, which retained the name, Gosplan.
+In May 1955, the USSR State Planning Committee, commonly known as Gosplan, was divided into two and Baibakov was appointed chairman of the part responsible for long-term planning, which retained the name, Gosplan.
 The historian, Robert Conquest, interpreted this as a maneouvre by Nikita Khrushchev to undermine his main rival, Georgy Malenkov in the struggle to succeed the former dictator, Joseph Stalin, with Baibakov being promoted because he was 'pliable', and not linked to either faction.